lijon/AudioShareSDK/README.md

 2. Click on the "Build Phases" tab at the top.

-3. Click on "Compiler Sources" category to open the accordian arrow and show the enclosed files.
+3. Click on "Compile Sources" category to show the enclosed files.

 4. Select to highlight the `AudioShareSDK.m` file.

 5. Double-click on the right-hand side of the selected row, under the "Compiler Flags" column.

-6. Type: `-fno-objc-arc` into the field, and press the return key to commit the new compiler source flag.
+6. Type: `-fno-objc-arc` into the field, and press the return key to commit the new compiler flag.

 Export to AudioShare
 --------------------